-3.7 Reconciliation of control accounts is a key financial control.
+- 3.7 Reconciliation of control accounts is a key financial control.
 The Trust Accountant, School Business Manager and Trust Finance Manager are responsible for ensuring the following reconciliations are performed each month, and that any reconciling or balancing amounts are appropriately cleared:

 - sales ledger control account;

 - purchase ledger control account;

 - payroll control account;

 - VAT control account;

 - all suspense accounts and

 - bank balance per the nominal ledger to the bank statement.

-- 3.8 Any unusual or long outstanding reconciling items, or any old or negative purchase or sales ledger balances must be brought to the attention of the Trust Accountant.
-The School Business Manager/Trust Finance Manager will review and sign all reconciliations as evidence of his or her review.
+- 3.8 Any unusual or long outstanding reconciling items, or any old or negative purchase or sales ledger balances must be brought to the attention of the Chief Financial Officer.
+The Headteacher/Trust Accountant and School Business Manager/Trust Finance Manager will review and sign all reconciliations as evidence of their review.